 One of the most popular selling items at our local Farmer’s Market these days are the Salad Bowl Planters.
 They’re lovely, have you seen them?
 These are so called because they’re container gardens of different salad mixes.
 When you want a salad, you clip from the largest outer leaves straight to your bowl for the freshest salads possible.

 It’s exciting to see so many more people getting involved in gardening and growing their own food.
-We’ve started replanting some of the vegetable heads of the organic produce we buy from the store.
+A simple way to get into growing food indoors is to regrow some of the vegetable heads of the organic produce we buy from the store.

-Replanting works especially well with foods like spring onions, celery, lettuce and leeks.
+Regrowing works especially well with foods like spring onions, celery, lettuce and leeks.
+Add some herbs and microgreens there you have salad fixings!
 We snip the young leaves as needed for toppings to salads.

-Place a celery core into a bowl of water and watch it grow.
+Place a celery core into a bowl of water and watch it grow – great fun for children too!

-It’s lovely how the celery base looks like a flower, and amazing, when you consider it’s a plant that’s been chopped from it’s root, transported, stored, refrigerated and yet even then, that root base still grows!
+A celery base looks like a lovely flower.
+When you consider it’s a plant that’s been chopped from its root, transported, stored, refrigerated and yet even then, that root base still grows!

 The base of celery looks like a flower.